d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 minibatches of size 1: after all, we have all the locations across an image to average.
 Consequently, mean and variance are well defined, even if it is just within a single observation.
 This consideration led :citet:`Ba.Kiros.Hinton.2016` to introduce the notion of *layer normalization*.
 It works just like a batch norm, only that it is applied to one observation at a time.
 Consequently both the offset and the scaling factor are scalars.
-For an $n$-dimensional vector $\mathbf{x}$ layer norms are given by
+For an $n$-dimensional vector $\mathbf{x}$, layer norms are given by

 $$\mathbf{x} \rightarrow \textrm{LN}(\mathbf{x}) =  \frac{\mathbf{x} - \hat{\mu}}{\hat\sigma},$$